jianshu93/annembed_analysis/README.md

 sudo spctl --master-disable
 ./annembed -h

+### or if you have conda installed on linux
+conda install -c bioconda annembed

-### or you can have Homebrew installed first then:
+### or you can have Homebrew on MacOS installed first then:
 brew tap jianshu93/annembed
 brew install annembed
 annembed -h